AdityaJain1030/HKRL/ReadMe.md

 - Mod to hook into Hollow Knight and send data to websocket server
 - Websocket Gym Environment
-- (Kind of) Vectorized environment
+- Vectorized environment
+- Multi Instance Manager
+- Frame stacking
+- GPU utilization
 - DQN
+- PPO

 TODO:
+- Increase scenes trained on from from 4 to more than 4
+- Reduce memory and gpu consumption of each individual scene (find unity docs for this)
 - find best dqn hyperparameters
-- Move inference and training to GPU
 - Implement Algorithms
-  - PPO
   - DDPG
   - SAC
-- Add frame stacking
 - Move to shared memory for faster IPC
 - Environment manager for extensible env development
 - Add stablebaselines support